 I am an avid and life-long lover of films and music.
 Over the years, I have attended dozens of concerts and a number of film festivals.
 I am happily married to myself, but I do share my life with a beautiful blue-nose Pit Bull named Olga.

 I am currently approaching the final semester of a Master of Science in Technical Communication program at Arizona State University.
-I become a member of the Wisconsin and Chicago chapters of STC in 2018 and just recently added the Arizona chapter to my STC membership.
+I became a member of the Wisconsin and Chicago chapters of STC in 2018 and just recently added the Arizona chapter to my STC membership.